Solo 401(k) vs SEP IRA: Which Retirement Plan Is Best?

 S-Corp + Solo 401(k) Example

 Scenario: Your online business nets $150,000 profit.
 You elect S-Corp status and pay yourself a reasonable W-2 salary of $90,000.
-The remaining $60,000 comes out as a shareholder distribution (taxed at capital gains rates, not self-employment tax).
+The remaining $60,000 comes out as a shareholder distribution.
+That distribution is not subject to payroll or self-employment tax, but it is still ordinary income on your personal return, not a capital-gains-rate item .

 Solo 401(k) contributions:

-The $60,000 distribution is ignored in the calculation.
-It's not salary, so it doesn't trigger payroll taxes or retirement contributions.
+The $60,000 distribution is ignored in the retirement-contribution calculation.
+It's not W-2 wages, so it doesn't create payroll tax or drive either bucket, even though you still owe income tax on it.

 S-Corp + SEP IRA Example